FlxPeters/servicebox/README.md

 - A link to a runbook
 - A link to the moitoring dashboard od a service
 - The login page of a platform

+## Future features

+- Validate services based on given rules like "A active service must have a source control link" or "An active service must have an monitoring link".
+- Add event logs for stuff like maintenance or incidents
+- Add a endpoint entity to document the endpoints of an service like an HTTP or TCP endpoint.
+This could be handy to provision a monitoring system like we do it with netbox as source for discovery source.

 ## Architecture